democ-de/teledash-backend/README.md

 ### MinIO object storage
 We use MinIO for object storage in development.

-To setup a local MinIO instance, run:
+To setup a local MinIO instance with persistent storage, run:
 ```shell
 $ mkdir -p ~/minio/data